 Personal General Liability

 This coverage keeps your family and pets safe in a few scenarios involving other people getting injured by accident.
+There are some surprising things that homeowner’s insurance covers including, property damage created by pets.
 This coverage also helps in certain accidents outside of the home.
 Examples of this are:

 - If a visitor slipped and fell in your kitchen, general personal liability would help take care of their hospital expenses.